Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 ```
 gf
 ```
-You should find: PCNM1  bio_18 PCNM2  bio_4  bio_17.
+Everyone's results may differ slightly, but you should find: PCNM1  bio_18 and PCNM2 are listed as 'important variables', while one or two of the others might also be listed (I ran it a few times and tended to return a total of five).
 How do these results compare to the Qfly paper (Figure 4)?
-Note that we used a few different bio variables to that paper, but you can compare the R2 weighted importance results for bio5, bio9 and PCNM1 and PCNM2.
-Our results highlight the importance of the spatial (PCNM1 and 2), precipitation  (bio_17, bio_18), and temperature (bio_4) variables.
+Note that we used a few different bio variables to the paper, but you can compare the R2 weighted importance results for your results with Figure 4.
+Our results highlight the consistent importance of the spatial (PCNM1 and PCNM2) and precipitation (bio_18) variables, with bio_19 (precipitation) and bio_4/bio_5 (temperature) also potentially important.

-Let's now determine which variables are most important in the gf model by plotting the 'turnover functions' that show how allelic composition changes along the spatial or environmental gradients.
+Let's now determine which variables are most important in our gf model by plotting the 'turnover functions' that show how allelic composition changes along the spatial or environmental gradients.
-These plots are nonlinear and large jumps show steep genetic changes along certain portions of the environmental gradient.
-The height that the function acheives on the right side of the plot is the total importance and should match the R2 weighted importance barplot.
+These plots are non-linear and large jumps show steep genetic changes along certain portions of the environmental gradient.
+The height that the function acheives on the right-hand side of the plot is the total importance and should match the R2 weighted importance barplots.
 First, organise the variables by importance and then plot:
 ```
 by.importance <- names(importance(gf))
 plot(gf, plot.type = "C", imp.vars = by.importance, show.species = F, common.scale = T, cex.axis = 1, cex.lab = 1.2, line.ylab = 1, par.args = list(mgp = c(1.5, 0.5, 0), mar = c(2.5, 2, 2, 2), omi = c(0.2, 0.3, 0.2, 0.4)))
 ```
 What patterns do you see?
-Note areas where genetic variation changes abruptly and/or acheives high cumulative importance.
+Note areas where genetic variation changes abruptly (PCNM1, most likely highlight differences in lat/long between populations 27/28 from the rest).

 We can also make plots of turnover functions for individual loci.
 In this case, each line within each panel represents allelic change at a single SNP.
-Notice that in each panel some SNPs show very steep changes along the environmental gradient.
-These SNPs might be especially good candidates for local adaptation along the gradient and are highlighted in the legend.
+In each panel, you'll see that some SNPs show very steep changes along the environmental gradient.
+These might be especially good candidates for local adaptation along the gradient and are highlighted in the legend in each panel.
 ```
 plot(gf, plot.type = "C", imp.vars = by.importance, show.overall = F, legend = T, leg.posn = "topleft", leg.nspecies = 5, cex.lab = 0.7, cex.legend = 0.8, cex.axis = 0.6, ylim = c(0, 0.5), line.ylab = 0.9, par.args = list(mgp = c(1.5, 0.5, 0), mar = c(2.5, 1, 0.1, 0.5), omi = c(0, 0.3, 0, 0)))
 ```